-Reduced shareholder threshold for Exchange Act registration.
-The JOBS Act raises the threshold that triggers Exchange Act registration under Section 12(g) based on the number of shareholders.
+Increased shareholder threshold for Exchange Act registration.
+The JOBS Act has raised the threshold that triggers Exchange Act registration under Section 12(g) based on the number of shareholders.
 In lieu of the previous threshold of 500 holders of record, companies will now be required to register only when they have more than \$10 million in assets and a class of their equity securities is held of record either by 2,000 persons or by 500 persons who are not accredited investors.
 The higher threshold will also apply to private funds relying on Section 3(c)(7) of the Investment Company Act.

-In addition, the definition of "held of record" will be modified to exclude securities held by persons who received such securities pursuant to an employee compensation plan in transactions that were exempt from registration.
+In addition, the definition of "held of record" was modified to exclude securities held by persons who received such securities pursuant to an employee compensation plan in transactions that were exempt from registration (with the SEC directed to adopt safe harbor provisions to assist companies in determining whether they may exclude the securities).
 Securities purchased under the so-called "crowdfunding" provisions (discussed below) are also excluded from the definition of "held of record."

 For banks and bank holding companies, the registration threshold is 2,000 persons and the threshold that permits deregistration (under both Section 12(g) and Section 15(d) of the Exchange Act) has changed from 300 persons to 1,200 persons.
+The threshold that permits deregistration for all other companies remains 300 persons.